CHIReview

 These crispy little fried nuggets are creamy on the inside and served with gravy and dirty rice.
 Order them to start.

-Virtue review image
+Virtue image

 Green Tomatoes